 Dawson is a very small city located in the state of Georgia.
 With a population of 4,353 people and three constituent neighborhoods, Dawson is the 155th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dawson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dawson is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Dawson who work in sales jobs (14.83%), office and administrative support (13.38%), and teaching (7.68%).
+Because occupations involving physical labor dominate the local economy, Dawson is generally considered to be a blue-collar town.
+36.20% of the Dawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dawson is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Dawson who work in sales jobs (13.11%), office and administrative support (12.75%), and teaching (7.87%).

 The most common language spoken in Dawson is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Tagalog and African languages.